NeuroML-Lab/Visual-Stream-Modeling/README.md

 ## Dataset

 The dataset used is a preprocessed version of the Natural Scenes Dataset (NSD), and experiments are done only using 4 (1,2,5 and 7) of the 8 subjects.
-The preprocessed version will be uploaded soon.
+The preprocessed version can be downloaded from [here](https://osf.io/wh35d/?view_only=202cd5926f094b2693095f744ffdafbc).
 Create a folder 'data' and store the downloaded dataset inside this folder.
 Each dataset folder is named after a specific region of the visual cortex and contain the following files -

 1. Noise Celing
    1. individual subjects - nc_<sub_id>.npy